Zalman? It could be the very same guy.

-I did not know him personally.
-But I remember the name.
+I did not know him personally, but I remember his name.

 I remember it because my grandmother told me something about it.